Talenkauen: Description

 Talenkauen was rather like Dryosaurus in shape and build, but with a proportionally longer neck.
 The full length of the body is estimated at no more than 4 m.
 However, Gregory S. Paul gave a higher estimate of 4.7 m in length and 300 kg in body mass.
 Unlike more derived iguanodontians, it still had teeth in the tip of the beak (premaxillary teeth), and a first toe.
 More derived iguanodonts lose this toe, retaining only the three middle toes.
 The humerus has reduced areas for muscle attachment, a featured shared with other South American ornithopods like Notohypsilophodon and Anabisetia.
 This and other similarities to South American ornithopods suggests that there may have been a distinct Southern Hemisphere ornithopod group, but at the time the authors cautioned that such an interpretation was not entirely justified.
 In 2015, the describers of Morrosaurus found that such a clade did indeed exist.

 Talenkauen is most noted for a set of smooth, ovoid plates found along the side of the rib cage.
 These plates can be long (180 millimeters, or 7.1 in), but are very thin (only 3 millimeters thick [0.1 in]).
 They were present with at least the first eight ribs, attaching along the middle portion of a rib and lying flat.
 Several other dinosaurs are known to have had similar plates, including Hypsilophodon, Nanosaurus, Parksosaurus, Thescelosaurus, and Macrogryphosaurus (also from Argentina, but from somewhat older rocks), which may have been related.
 Because of the fragility of the plates, and the fact that they may not have always turned to bone in the living animal, they may have been more widespread than currently known.
 Novas and colleagues suggested that the plates may be homologous to uncinate processes, strip-like bony projections found on the ribs of a variety of animals including the tuatara, crocodiles, birds, and some maniraptoran theropod dinosaurs.
 In birds, uncinate processes help to ventilate the lungs, working with rib cage muscles, and Novas and colleagues proposed a similar function for the plates of Talenkauen.
 This homology was rejected in a more recent study by Richard Butler and Peter Galton because of the plates' form.
 The plates were too thin and limited in location to have been very useful as defensive devices.

 Classification

 Through cladistic analysis, it was found to be more basal than Dryosaurus and Anabisetia, but more derived than Tenontosaurus and Gasparinisaura.
 More recently, the describers of Macrogryphosaurus found their genus and Talenkauen to be related, and coined the clade Elasmaria for the two genera.
 In 2015, several other Patagonian and Antarctic ornithopods were also found to be related.

 The simplified cladogram below results from analysis by Rozadilla et al., 2019, showing all members of Elasmaria forming a polytomy.

 Palaeoecology

 Talenkauen, as a basal ornithopod, would have been a small, bipedal herbivore.
-Other dinosaurs from the Pari Aike Formation include the giant titanosaurid Puertasaurus and the large predatory theropod Orkoraptor.
+Other dinosaurs from the Pari Aike Formation include the giant titanosaurid Puertasaurus and Dreadnoughtus and the large predatory theropod Orkoraptor.